DanielJDupont/DeepRL/README.md

 ### Functions and the Policy Function:

 There are learned functions and given functions.
 In machine learning, functions are learned from data rather than given.
-For example, Newton's second law of motion (F = ma) is a given function with a known relationship between force, mass, and acceleration.
+For example, Newton's second law of motion $F = ma$ is a given function with a known relationship between force, mass, and acceleration.
 In contrast, a learned function like a line of best fit is determined by analyzing data points.

+An example of a given deterministic function:

+$$
+f(x) = 2x + 3
+$$

 There are deterministic functions and probabilistic / stochastic functions.
 Functions in machine learning may be probabilistic, giving different outputs for the same input.
 Deterministic functions give the same consistent output for the same repeated input.

+An example of a given probabilistic function where there is a 50% chance to select one of two actions:

+$$
+f(a) = \begin{cases}
+0.5 & \text{if } a = a_1 \\
+0.5 & \text{if } a = a_2
+\end{cases}
+$$

 Functions in machine learning may be learned and probabilistic.